Services for Dislocated and Underemployed Workers

 Funding is made possible through Workforce Innovation & Opportunity Act administered by the North Central Wisconsin Workforce Development Board.

 Mid-State Technical College is committed to helping workers and employers in the event of staff reductions, business closings, and mass layoffs.
-Please review this list of frequently asked questions.
-If you have a question not addressed here, please call us at 715.422.5300 or 888.575.6782.
+If you have a question not addressed in the frequently asked questions below, please call us at 715.422.5300 or 888.575.6782.

 Frequently Asked Questions

-It is imperative that you attend any informational meetings sponsored by your company and the Workforce Investment Act Dislocated Worker Program.
-These meetings will provide a comprehensive overview of services available to you as a dislocated worker and will connect you to the resource team responsible for allocating training funds.
+Attend informational meetings sponsored by your company and the Workforce Innovation and Opportunity Act Dislocated Worker Program.
+These meetings provide a comprehensive overview of services available to you as a dislocated worker and will connect you to the resource team responsible for allocating training funds.

 If you are eligible and approved for training, you will be required to complete two tasks as a part of the process of returning to school:

 Complete a free, short-term class called Career Awareness.

 If approved for training assistance, you must complete the Free Application for Federal Student Aid (FAFSA).
 By filing a FAFSA, you can identify additional funds that are available through federal, state, local, and private sources in the form of loans, scholarships, grants, and work-study programs.
 To learn more, visit the Financial Aid page.

 - I prefer to return to the workforce immediately, but I need to brush up on some skills.
 Can Mid-State be of any assistance?